 The Charlotte Eagles

-The Charlotte Eagles’ founding President Brian Davidson felt called in 1991 to start a high level soccer team that could be used for worldwide missions.
+The Charlotte Eagles’ founding came from President Brian Davidson feeling called in 1991 to start a high level soccer team that could be used for worldwide missions.
 In 1991, Brian and Rick McKinley moved their families from California to Charlotte to open the Charlotte Eagles office.
 In 1992, the vision of a high level team became a reality when the Charlotte Eagles were awarded a franchise from the United Soccer Leagues.
 In 1993, under the leadership of Brian Davidson and General Manager Tim Donelli, the Charlotte Eagles began play along with franchises such as the Carolina Dynamo, Charleston Battery and Richmond Kickers.

 During their history, the Eagles have only had two head coaches, Brian Davidson (1993-1996) and Mark Steffens (1997-Present), and two general managers, Tim Donelli (1993-1996) and Tom Engstrom (1997-Present).